Planning a trip to Napa Valley, California?

 There is a lovely beginner Pioneer Nature Trail that is 1.5 miles long, paved and highlights some of the oldest trees in the forest.
 The trail is flat, shaded and very easy for families.
 A visitor’s centre and restrooms can be found in the parking lot.
 There are also lots of picnic areas if you wanted to stay a bit longer.

 Drink Champagne – After our little nature walk, we jetted off to Korbel Champagne Cellars (about 10 minutes away) for some sparkling rose and a lovely lunch on their outdoor terrace.
 Their cafe features sandwiches & salads made-to-order, a delicatessen and LOTS of champagne to sip on.
 I was incredibly happy and pleasantly surprised about how good the food was.

 Time for Beer! – After sipping champagne and so much winey throughout the weekend, a visit to Lagunitas Brewery was in order.
 We took the tour, which was one of the funniest and most entertaining of our trip.
 Lagunitas is a serious weekend day drinking spot.
 I couldn’t believe how busy it was!
 So go early to avoid the line-ups for beer.
 If you have all day, spend it grazing on their patio with live music and a few tasters.

 So this is just the tip of the iceberg for all things in Napa Valley, Sonoma and beyond.
 I didn’t get to do everything I wanted, but that just means another trip is in order!
-I’ll be posting more in-depth posts next week from a few of the places I mentioned above – stay tuned!
+If you’re still not sure where to go, consider a Napa Food Tour.